Calvindd2f/Proactive-Issues/Template/readme.md

     Sorry for the late response, I was away from my desk and didn't see your email until now.
     The support request form reaches all members of our department and will result in much faster resolution.

+  # Ticket Closed
+    "Ticket Closed"

+    *this will closed off a ticket with all predefined fields filled ; varies system to system*